eliasjpr/brightwheel/README.md

 Service configuration uses environment variables this is to follow best practices as stated in the 12 factor principles for portability and configuration https://12factor.net/

+When designing APIs I like to follow API Design first approach in which I create an open api spec for this case I did not deem it necessary, so I left this out for the interview.

 ## Contributing

 1. Fork it (<https://github.com/your-github-user/brightwheel/fork>)